 - You do not need a prescription to buy personal protective equipment. - You can buy personal protective equipment from pharmacies, from medical suppliers, or from sources you find on the Internet.

-(Note: During the Covid-19 Coronavirus Pandemic most suppliers were out of inventory).
+(Note: During the Covid-19 Pandemic most suppliers were out of inventory.
+Therefore, it is recommended to plan as much as possible to avoid a supply chain issue.)